allected/Differentions/README.md

-- 👋 Hi, I’m @Differentions
+- 👋 Hi, I’m @allected you can call me Vince
 - 👀 I’m interested in Valorant and Chess
-- 🌱 I’m currently learning Java and Lua!
+- 🌱 I’m currently learning C++ and Lua!
 - 💞️ I’m looking to collaborate on Stockfish!
-- 📫 How to reach me email (yivince32@gmail.com)
+- 📫 How to reach me email discord (._.vince)

 <!---
 Differentions/Differentions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.